Find high quality, high yield shares easily

 The idea of buying low and selling high is often talked about, but rarely practised.
 That’s because saying high or low begs the question, “high or low relative to what?”.
 For most investors the answer is this year’s earnings, or the most recent dividend.
 But current earnings and dividends are volatile and unpredictable, and what looks low this year can easily look high the next year.

 This stock screen provides a better idea of what’s high and what’s low because it focuses on long-term earnings and dividends, which by their nature change far more slowly and predictably than short-term earnings and dividends.
 It uses the PE10 ratio (share price to 10-year average earnings) instead of the standard PE, and the PD10 ratio (share price to 10-year dividend ratio) instead of the standard dividend yield, although dividend yield is also included on the screen.

 It is this focus on the long-term which really separates investors from speculators or traders, and it is a lack of a long-term focus which often hurts private investors.

 A Screen is just the first step

-Finding a successful company where the shares appear to be good value for money is a start, but it is not enough.
-There are many other things to consider, such as the overall diversification of the portfolio, the number of different companies to own, the sectors they should operate in, decisions on when shares should be sold to lock in capital gains, and so on.
+Finding a successful company where the shares appear to be good value for money is a start, but for most people it isn’t enough.
+There are usually many other things to consider, such as the overall diversification of the portfolio, the number of different companies to own, the sectors they should operate in, decisions on when shares should be sold to lock in capital gains, and so on.